GoogleChromeLabs/sw-toolbox/README.md

 shed.router.get(':foo/:bar', shed.networkOnly);

 // At the moment, if the fetch is for a URL that doesn't match a route, you get
 // some default behaviour.
-The 'default default' is netowrkOnly, but you can
+The 'default default' is networkOnly, but you can
 // change it like so:
 shed.router.default = shed.cacheFirst;